Paul Kieve

-Paul Kieve (born 1967) is an English professional illusionist and whose consulting work for both stage and screen has contributed to changing how magical special effects in productions are approached.
+Paul Kieve (born 1967) is an English professional illusionist whose consulting work for both stage and screen has contributed to changing how magical special effects in productions are approached.
 He is the only illusionist ever to have won a New York Drama Desk award (for Ghost the Musical on Broadway).
 He created the illusions for the 2014 Kate Bush concert Before the Dawn.

 Early life

 Kieve was born in Woodford, North-East London and started magic at 10 years of age after receiving a magic set as a birthday gift.

 Early performing career

 Kieve first performed publicly in 1983.
 In January 1984 at the age of 16 he performed card tricks in the music video for the Sade single Your Love Is King, his arms having been shaved to give the impression that the singer was performing the prestidigitation herself.